michelcrypt4d4mus/pdfalyzer/README.md

 For info on how to setup a dev environment, see [Contributing](#contributing) section at the end of this file.

 ### Troubleshooting The Installation
-1. If you used regular `pip3` instead of `pipx` and you only want to use the CLI and don't need to `import` the python classes to your own code, you should try to install with `pipx` instead.
+1. If you used regular `pip3` instead of `pipx` to install it and ran into issues you should try to install with `pipx`.
+If you aren't looking to write python code that `import`s stuff from The Pdfalyzer package `pipx` is a much better answer all around.
 1. If you run into an issue about missing YARA try to install [yara-python](https://pypi.org/project/yara-python/).
 If that doesn't work you may have to install the YARA executable separately.
 1. If you encounter an error building the python `cryptography` package check your `pip` version (`pip --version`).
 If it's less than 22.0, upgrade `pip` with `pip install --upgrade pip`.
 2. On linux if you encounter an error building `wheel` or `cffi` you may need to install some packages like a compiler for the `rust` language or some SSL libraries. `sudo apt-get install build-essential libssl-dev libffi-dev rustc` may help.